Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Baltimore's games this season have gone over 49.5 points four of seven times.
+- Minnesota's games have gone over 49.5 points in three of seven chances this season.

 - These two squads combine to surrender 45.8 points per game, 3.7 fewer than this contest's over/under.